 Still have questions?

 Here are some questions we usually get about LetsGetChecked.
-If you would like yours answered, please contact us.
+If you would like yours answered, please contact us ›

-Activating the test connects you to the unique alphanumeric barcode within your LetsGetChecked sample collection kit.
-The laboratory cannot process your sample if the test is not activated and linked to you.
-You should only activate your test when you are ready to take your sample.
+Activating the kit connects you to the unique alphanumeric barcode within your LetsGetChecked sample collection kit box.
+The laboratory cannot process your sample if the kit is not activated and linked to you.
+You should only activate your kit when you are ready to take your sample.

 Yes.
-LetsGetChecked has a team of doctors who will review your order and results and have created detailed result breakdowns for your testing journey.
+LetsGetChecked has a team of doctors, nurses, and healthcare clinicians who will review your order and results and have created detailed result breakdowns for your testing journey.

-Our nursing team is on standby throughout the testing process and, if your test results are abnormal, you will receive a call to discuss your results and next steps.
+Our clinical team is on standby throughout the testing process and, if your test results are abnormal, you may receive a call to discuss your results and the next steps.

-Please ensure that the sample is collected before 9am and returned immediately using the carrier method provided within the sample collection kit.
-Each of our health tests includes a prepaid delivery envelope to return your samples to the laboratory.
+The sample must be collected in the morning on a Monday - Thursday and returned on the same day.
+Each of our kits includes a prepaid delivery envelope to return your samples to the laboratory.

-Please do not collect or return samples on a Friday, Saturday or Sunday.
+Please do not collect or return samples on a Friday, Saturday, or Sunday.

-Your samples are processed in the same labs used by primary care providers, hospitals and government programs.
+Your samples are analysed with CE-marked tests in the same labs used by primary care providers, hospitals, and government programs.

-LetsGetChecked laboratories are CPA approved and ISO accredited, which are the highest levels of accreditation.
+LetsGetChecked laboratories are CPA-approved and ISO certified, which are the highest levels of accreditation.

-Sample collection kits are manufactured within our ISO 13485 accredited facility, the highest level of accreditation for medical devices.
+Our home sample collection kits are manufactured within our ISO 13485 certified facility, the highest level of accreditation for medical devices.

 We don't accept insurance at this time.
 We work to keep our tests as affordable as possible and our test costs are generally lower than the costs incurred from a trip to a healthcare provider.